alexwlchan/alexwlchan.net/src/_posts/2017/2017-11-03-pyconuk-2017-privilege-inclusion.md

 Try to avoid saying that stuff.

 {%
-  slide_image
-  :deck => "privilege_inclusion",
-  :slide => 26,
+  slide_image2
+  filename="slide26.png"
-  :alt => "Call out bad jokes/language when you hear them."
+  alt="Call out bad jokes/language when you hear them."
 %}

 Then when you've started to reduce it in your own language, call out other people.
 Explain to them why that language could be harmful, and they should use an alternative.

 {%
-  slide_image
-  :deck => "privilege_inclusion",
-  :slide => 27,
+  slide_image2
+  filename="slide27.png"
-  :alt => "Call out stereotypes when you hear them."
+  alt="Call out stereotypes when you hear them."
 %}

 Language is bad, so are stereotypes.
 If somebody paints with a broad brush, or uses "conventional wisdom", check to see if it's really true.

 {%
-  slide
-  :deck => "privilege_inclusion",
-  :slide => 28,
+  slide_image2
+  filename="slide28.png"
-  :alt => "The XKCD comic “How It Works”.
+  alt="The XKCD comic “How It Works”.
 A man makes a mistake: “Wow, you suck at math”.
-A woman makes the same mistake: “Wow, girls suck at math”."
+A woman makes the same mistake: “Wow, girls suck at math”." caption="Image: [XKCD 385 *How It Work*](https://www.xkcd.com/385/), by Randall Munroe."
 %}
-  Image: [XKCD 385 *How It Work*](https://www.xkcd.com/385/), by Randall Munroe.
-{% endslide %}

 This XKCD is a particularly famous example.
 The left-hand character, with no identifying features (who, by the way, we usually assume is male, what does that say about us?) makes a mistake, and is judged badly for it.